ChatGPT as a running coach: how far does it get you?

 ChatGPT can write a workout and explain concepts, but as an ongoing coach it lacks your data, memory, and proactivity.
 Here is where the line sits.

 Short answer: ChatGPT is a genuinely good sounding board for one-off questions, but it's a different thing from a coach that follows you over time.
-Here's where the line sits — and how to use the tool well.

 What ChatGPT is genuinely good at

-• Sketching a single session: "give me an 8 km interval workout" or "how do I build a long run with tempo segments".
+Thinking through a single session works too.
+"Give me an 8K interval workout" or "how do I structure a long run with tempo segments" produces useful answers.

-Where it runs out as an ongoing coach
+Where it stops as an ongoing coach

-How to get more out of ChatGPT as a runner
+How to get more out of it

-If you want to use ChatGPT anyway, do it with some structure:
+If you want to use ChatGPT anyway, do it with some structure.

 When you want more than a chat